chopper6/netDynamics/README.md

 Contents:
 1. Requirements
 2. Usage
-3. Net File
+3. Network File
 4. Algorithm
-5. ToDo
+5. To Do

 ## 1. Requirements